What is JAM?

 Just Accessible Music was founded with a determination to make music accessible to all through education and research.

 Professor emerita Kimberly McCord has decades of experience in teaching students with (dis)abilities and in music teacher education at the university-level.
 In 2015 she visited Helsinki, Finland, where the Resonaari Music Centre, an internationally renowned music school promoting equity and inclusion, is located.
-There she met Dr. Sanna Kivijärvi, a researcher and educator focused on equity issues in music education.
-Eventually the two educators started envisioning a school that would be open to all people and musics and where teachers would be engaged in conducting high-quality research.
+There she met researchers and educators focused on equity issues in music education.
+Eventually, the vision for a school that would be open to all people and musics and where teachers would be engaged in conducting high-quality research was developed.

 After her return from Resonaari, Kim started JAM at Illinois State University and went to establish JAM in Connecticut in 2017.
-In 2019, she started to further expand the school with Sanna, who at the time was based in New York City as a Fulbright scholar.
-In 2020, they invited Laura Ziegler, one of Kim's first JAM co-teachers at Illinois State, from Chicago, IL to co-direct the school in NYC.
+As JAM in CT began to flourish, Laura Ziegler, one of Kim's first JAM co-teachers at Illinois State, was invited in 2021 to open and direct a second branch of JAM in NYC.

 JAM has accumulated over 50 students and facilitates a variety of research and student-teaching activities in collaboration with universities, such as the University of Bridgeport and the New York University where Kim serves as an Adjunct Professor.
-In 2021, JAM is broadening its activities particularly in New York City.
+JAM is continuing to expand within both CT and NYC locations with many new, exciting collaborations and opportunities arising within the next couple years!